pedrohcdo/nest-logger-bundle/README.md

   | ***bundleLogger***: pino.Logger | This logger will be used to log bundles only
   | ***lineLogger***?: pino.Logger | This logger will be used to log only line logs (which are common logs)

-- **NestLoggerParamsContextBundle**<br/>
+- **LoggerBundleParamsContextBundle**<br/>
   Here you can configure bundle-related behaviors, such as the `strategy` used to dispatch the bundle to the loggers

   | Param | Description
   | :--- | :----:
-  | ***strategy***?: NestLoggerParamsContextBundleStrategy | Strategy used to dispatch the bundle to the loggers
+  | ***strategy***?: LoggerBundleParamsContextBundleStrategy | Strategy used to dispatch the bundle to the loggers

   ###  Related Params

-  - **NestLoggerParamsContextBundleStrategy**<br/>
+  - **LoggerBundleParamsContextBundleStrategy**<br/>
   Below are the settings available for these strategies

     | Param | Description
     | :--- | :----:
-    | ***level***?: NestLoggerLevelStrategy | This strategy defines what will be the main level of the bundle, as the bundle will contain a tree of logs, it can contain several logs with several levels, so to define the main level, the configuration provided here is used to decide the best level, the default strategy is `NestLoggerLevelStrategy.MAJOR_LEVEL`
+    | ***level***?: LoggerBundleLevelStrategy | This strategy defines what will be the main level of the bundle, as the bundle will contain a tree of logs, it can contain several logs with several levels, so to define the main level, the configuration provided here is used to decide the best level, the default strategy is `LoggerBundleLevelStrategy.MAJOR_LEVEL`

 ### Streams